nathanjhood/UBento/README.md

 ## Storage considerations

 Think very carefully about how/where you choose to store your runtime distro on disk, and linkages between environments - particularly the user desktop, downloads, documents folders, and other regularly accessed locations.

 It is generally safe to have access to your Windows-side file system via the Linux-side ```/mnt``` directory *and* to use symbolic links from Linux-side (user's "download" folders, etc) to the Windows environment.
-However, based on some experience, I would recommend *against* combining this with running your distro from a removable storage drive, like USB or SD card.
+However, based on some experience, I would recommend *against* combining this with running your distro from an external/removable storage drive, like USB or SD card.

 While the mounting/linkage practices are both quite safe enough to be default behaviour in WSL, *and* it mounts and runs just fine from external storage which I happily depend upon daily, you could be running some risk when attempting to write to your Windows file system from the Linux-side and experiencing a hardware failure, such as a cat chewing on your USB stick and causing some file-corruption.

-Desktop linkage is really cool, as is external storage - but I'd have to recommend not to mix the two, in the case of WSL.
+Desktop linkage is really cool, as is external storage - but I'd have to recommend *not* to mix the two, in the case of WSL.

 ## Still having package/service dependency issues?